weimiao86/TALab677/lab10/README.md

 Simple Usage

 • Import this library to your workspace and include in to your android project:

--For Eclipse ADT : Download this library and import into your workspace and include this library to your project.
+For Eclipse ADT : Download this library and import into your workspace and include this library to your project.
--For Android Studio : Use Gradle to download this library from Maven.
+For Android Studio : Use Gradle to download this library from Maven.

 • Declare permission for library

 <uses-permission android:name="android.permission.BLUETOOTH" />
 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />

 • Declare BluetoothSPP like this

 BluetoothSPP bt = new BluetoothSPP(Context);

-• Check if bluetooth is now available if(!bt.isBluetoothAvailable()) {
+• Check if bluetooth is now available

+if(!bt.isBluetoothAvailable()) {
     // any command for bluetooth is not available
 }